DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-And result of the evaluation matrix shown in figure 19 below,
+And a result of the evaluation matrix shown in figure 19 below,
 </p>

 <img style="display:block;text-align:center" src="Model evaluation result from metrics.PNG" alt="Model evaluation result from metrics" >